WISERP-PH/main/index.md

 ```

 ```
-Increase tech awareness and activities in the community; and make Bacolod the IT capital of the Philippines.
+Increase tech awareness and activities in the community; and make Bacolod City the IT capital of the Philippines.
 ```